 - Wool: In tropical weights like 7.5 ounces or lighter, wool is an excellent, if surprising, option for warm weather.
 It has all the positive attributes of wool, but the lighter weight make it perfect for summer.

 - Cotton: We love us a cotton khaki suit.
 Suiting cotton is lightweight and inherently a bit casual, much like the summertime itself.
-A word to the wise: avoid wearing cotton suits to job interviews or funerals, where the dressiness of wool is necessary to make the right impression.
+Wearing cotton suits to job interviews or funerals is generally avoided, where the dressiness of wool is necessary to make the right impression.
 Seersucker suits are made of cotton and are great for summertime celebrations.

 - Linen: Linen is an airy fabric that performs beautifully in the summertime.
 Its tendency to wrinkle adds to its charm, and it’s synonymous with summertime.
 A word to the wise: linen can be a heavy fabric, weighing up to 11 or even 12 ounces per yard in some instances.